ZEISS Planetarium Talks

 After finishing my bachelor's degree in economics and languages in Zwickau and in Spain, I completed my master's degree at Saarland University in Saarbrücken and in France in 2014.
 As part of an internship, I then joined a company for electrical components near Strasbourg, and after my studies I worked in supply chain management at a large site of the company in France.

 As a Sales Representative, I am the face to the customer and look after them from the very first contact until the opening.
 I take care of all the project management, i.e. concluding contracts, project implementation, deadlines and upgrades.
 Each project is unique.
 I mainly look after customers from Southern Europe, South America, New Zealand, Australia and the UK.
-I travel to conferences a lot, but we also often invite customers to Jena and demonstrate our products.
+I travel to conferences a lot, but we also often invite customers to Jena and present our products.

 We have everything here on site.
 Our demo dome is currently being completely rebuilt and modernized.
 It will be equipped with the latest systems for our international meeting with planetarium customers from all over the world this summer.
 The starry sky under the dome will then shine even more brightly and offer customers an even better experience.